hellocomrade/ArcObject/README.md

 ## Lesson 4: Inside ArcPy ##

 I know, I kown, we are supposed to discuss ArcObject, not ArcPy.
 However, previously, on "ArcObject .Net with VS 2013"...(all right, we are not a TV series:), I was shocked by the performance gain by swithcing from ArcPy to ArcObject.
 I thought it might be worth doing some investigation on ArcPy, its implementation and its capability.
-If you don't plan to learn ArcPy, please ignore this charpter.
+If you don't plan to learn ArcPy, please ignore this chapter.

 ArcPy was first introduced in 2010 with the realse of ArcGIS 10 (well, it's really jsut 9.4, but naming it 10 made it sound newer...).
 In fact, there were "arcgisscripting" back to ArcGIS 9.2, it supported not only Python, but other scripting languages, such as VBScript, Perl, as well.
 However, soon after Microsoft stopped support on VB, VBScript, Jscript, ESRI made the dicision to drop all scripts but Python.
 It was meant to provide scripting ability on geoprocessing tasks only.
 Geoprocessing toolbox was debuted in ArcMap 9.2.
 It was designed to simplify certain data processing works: